ghilliard/reading-notes/index.md

 People will often ask me
 < "What's your preferred mindset in the workplace"
-With such a specific question, I feel like finally giving a specific answer. ## A GROWTH MINDSET
+With such a specific question, I feel like finally giving a specific answer... ## A GROWTH MINDSET
-#### Having a growth mindset is all about working in a team
+#### Having a growth mindset is all about continuing to better yourself for the good of your team and the overall growth of the organization.
+Embrace cahllenges you faces with unique solutions while continuously adapting to find the **best** solutions

 ### Markdown